Guide to Effective Complaining

 GUSRC has also produced a Guide to the University Complaints Procedure leaflet.

 What Should I Do?

 The first stage of the University Complaints Procedure is known as “frontline resolution” and this simply requires you to raise the complaint with a member of University staff.
 This does not have to be in writing although it may be helpful to submit the complaint in this way as this may assist you in presenting your complaint as concisely as possible.
-Should you wish to put the complaint in writing the University has a Stage 1 Complaint form which you can download from their website: Stage 1 Complaint form.
+Should you wish to put the complaint in writing the University has a Stage 1 Complaint form that you can download from their website: Stage 1 Complaint form.
+You don’t have to use the form if you are more comfortable writing a letter or an email.
 The time limit for submitting a complaint is normally 6 months from the date you first became aware of the problem although in some circumstances an extension of up to 12 months may be permitted by the University’s Clerk of Senate.

 Stage 1 complaints should be investigated and a decision provided within 5 working days however in certain circumstances a further 5 working day extension can be requested by the University where information or staff members are unavailable.
 At any time during this process, if you are at all unsure, want to talk it over with someone or would like to request representation, please contact The Advice Centre and our trained and experienced staff will be happy to help.

 If you’re unhappy with the resolution offered after this first stage of the procedure you can ask the University to further investigate your complaint.
 This is known as Stage Two and to proceed to this stage you simply have to put your complaint directly to the Senate Office at the University by:

 In writing: The Senate Office, The University of Glasgow, Glasgow, G12 8QQ.

 By telephone: 0141 330 2241.